 RESEARCH ACTION 9

-Work with the sciencey community to identify environmentally sound methods to remove micro-, nano-, and mesoplastics, implement removal protocols, and identify priority areas for removal.
+Work with the science and local communities to identify environmentally sound methods to remove micro-, nano-, and mesoplastics and fibres, implement removal protocols, and identify priority areas for removal.

 Note: Would this be better suited under the a section on international cooperation should one be created?
 Also pending outcome of inclusion of nano and fibres.